I'm a member

 Printer Friendly Version

-Radiofrequency ablation (RFA) using a percutaneous catheter-based approach is widely used to treat supraventricular arrhythmias.
+Radiofrequency ablation (RFA) using a percutaneous catheter is a common approach to treat supraventricular arrhythmias.
 Atrial fibrillation (AF) frequently arises from an abnormal focus at or near the junction of the pulmonary veins and the left atrium, thus leading to the feasibility of more focused ablation techniques directed at these structures.
-Catheter-based ablation, using both RFA and cryoablation, is being studied in the treatment of various types of AF.
+Catheter-based ablation, using RFA or cryoablation, is being studied in the treatment of various types of AF.

 Atrial fibrillation (AF) is the most common cardiac arrhythmia, with a prevalence estimated at 0.4% of the population, increasing with age.
 The underlying mechanism of AF involves an interplay between electrical triggering events and the myocardial substrate that permits propagation and maintenance of the aberrant electrical circuit.
 The most common focal trigger of AF appears to be located within the cardiac muscle that extends into the pulmonary veins.